Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Modern Sealed Product (Non-Chase Sets): If it's not Prismatic Evolutions or another chase set, booster boxes lose value fast.
 Crown Zenith was overshipped to hell and back.
 Celebrations plateau'd.
 Any modern set that isn't actively being chased by the community tanks because new supply keeps flooding in.
 This is why sealed product speculation is actually terrible unless it's a limited set.

 Bulk Commons and Uncommons: Nobody wants your pile of bulk rares from 2015.
 The market for non-graded moderns is basically dead.
-If a card isn't chase-level rare or alt art, it's worth bulk prices (like $0.01-$0.10 per card).
+If a card isn't chase-level rare or alt art, it's worth bulk prices (like a competitive price range per serving).
 This is where most people's collections actually end up — bulk boxes that nobody's buying.

 Okay But How Do You Actually Protect Your Pulls